silviamaggi/smd-com/_posts/2021-06-30-information-overload.md

 Let me switch the air conditioner on, so I can tell you with more clarity what’s to come.

-_[Design, Digested](https://silviamaggidesign.com/?cat_ID=678){:target="_blank"}_ is a design newsletter.
+Design, Digested is a design newsletter.
 Yet, I’ve been talking about different things recently, and practically stopped writing about design on my blog.
 On the one hand, I took a break from the information overload I’ve been experiencing; on the other, **I focused my attention on more authoritative UX sources** that I’m currently processing.

 **If you ever got lost in Medium articles and blog posts and felt like you were missing crucial skills**, you know what I mean by information overload.
 In this situation it’s easy to get caught in opinions and trends, wasting time and energy in something that won’t last or doesn’t have solid foundations.
 I don’t want to get used to this either.